 Everyone – the entire team – is responsible for wins and losses.
 But different roles in the organization should be accountable for discrete steps in the Customer Journey.
 The same is true for how you develop and maintain your products (Product Journey).
 Ditto for how you attract, retain, and develop your employees (Employee Journey).
 All roles must have clear accountabilities but also work together to deliver excellent results in a changing world.

 So back to the question that started this article, “Who owns the customer?”
 The answer is: No single role owns all aspects of the Customer Journey.
-The entire structure must be designed to support a world-class customer experience at every step, now and over time.
+The entire structure must be designed to support a world-class customer experience (as well as product development and employee journey) at every step, now and over time.